lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.*

+## 2025-05-22

+I read Mozilla's announcement today they are winding down Pocket, which I've used off and on since 2016 as a read-it-later article service.
+It was especially convenient on my phone on the subway, or to read on my Kobo e-ink reader since it was integrated.
+I've already created [Bookmobile](https://tildegit.org/exquisitecorp/bookmobile/) in the past, and today with some help from the internet I added on an additional script that can bulk download articles from one's exported Pocket list of articles.
+Thanks to Darius for a simple parsing suggestion.
+RIP Pocket.
+[Full writeup](https://leetusman.com/nosebook/rip-pocket) on the blog.

 ## 2025-05-21

 Thanks again to @pancelor for their comment on [lil dungeon](https://itch.io/jam/tweettweetjam-10/rate/3557507) I was able to get the code down to 439 characters, though with the spawning error still present.
 When a new level is spawned the monsters get to move once before the player, which means a player could die when a new level is spawned.
 I tried some simple things to debug but struggled a bit with the obfuscated code and GOTOs to get a fully working system in minimal code.
 Will have to revisit another time.
 But still, I'm happy with where I've gotten: